 Minnesota - see map below

 2: UPDATE: 2021 WILL NOT BE OPEN FOR RESERVATION.
 The Crookston Area DNR office handles reservations for one blind located on the Tympanuchus WMA located southeast of Crookston.
 For information and reservations, contact Area Wildlife staff at (218) 687-2294.

 3: UPDATE: 2021 WILL NOT BE OPEN FOR RESERVATION.
 The Twin Valley Heritage Center handles the reservations for two blinds located southwest of Twin Valley, MN.
 For more information and reservations, contact the Heritage Center at (218) 584-5658.

 4: The Nature Conservancy will have two blinds available for reservation in 2021.
 These blinds are at the Bluestem Prairie SNA, located southeast of Glyndon, MN.
 For information and reservations, contact Sonia at (218) 498-2679 or at (email is preferred for 2021).

 5: There are blinds located at the Hamden Slough National Wildlife Refuge, northwest of Detroit Lakes, MN.
 Reservations for this blind can be made by contacting the US Fish and Wildlife Service office in Detroit Lakes at (218) 847-4431.

 6: UPDATE: 2021 WILL NOT BE OPEN FOR RESERVATION.
 The Fergus Falls DNR office will be handling the reservations for one blind located about five miles west of Rothsay, MN.
-For reservations, contact Marnie at (218) 739-7576 ext.
-238, or at email
+For reservations, contact Marnie at (218) 671-7931, or at email